EducationalTestingService/gitlab-to-atlassian/README.md

   -P PAGE_SIZE, --page_size PAGE_SIZE
-                        When retrieving result from GitLab, how many results should be included in a given page?. (default: 20) -s, --verify_ssl      Should we verify the SSL certificate? (default: False) -t TOKEN, --token TOKEN
+                        When retrieving result from GitLab, how many results should be included in a given page?. (default: 20) -s, --verify_ssl      Enable SSL certificate verification (default: False) -t TOKEN, --token TOKEN
                         The private GitLab API token to use for authentication.
 Either this or username and password